 |Breech weight:||? kg||35 kg|

 Specifications of wz.1878/10/31 gun were similar to wz.1878/09/31 gun, only dimensions differed and it was slightly lighter (pre-war manual did not even give specifications of that gun).
-The guns had either a barrel wz.1878 with 17 strenthening rings and a progressive rifling (7° at a muzzle) or wz.1878/16 without rings and with a constant rifling (7°) - both had 36 groves, right-hand twist.
-A suggested rate of fire was 3/4 round per minute; highest: 3 rpm for 2 minutes or 1.5-2 rpm for 5 minutes or 1 rpm for 15 minutes (these times could be doubled with a reduced charge).
-An ammunition was separately loaded.
+Both guns had either a barrel wz.1878 with 17 strengthening rings and progressive rifling (7° at a muzzle) or wz.1878/16 without rings and with constant rifling (7°) - both had 36 groves, right-hand twist.
+A suggested rate of fire was ¾ round per minute; maximum: 3 rpm for 2 minutes or 1.5–2 rpm for 5 minutes or 1 rpm for 15 minutes (these times could be doubled with a reduced charge).
 A crew were 8 gunners and a commander.

 |120 mm ammunition: HE grenade wz.1914 (steel) and HE grenade wz.1915 (cast steel). |

 Head color indicated explosive type: yellow - TNT, green - melinite.